Jersyfi/element-animation/README.md

 const container = document.getElementById('element-animation')
 ```

-For the props you need to define a array with the sources to the images.
+Then you need to define props.
+There you give an array with the sources to the images like .jpg or .svg.

 ```javascript
 props = [